SteveDeJongh/LS_170/review.md

 In the context of the web, state could reference the users log in status, prefilled information on a form, number of likes a post has, etc.

 78. **What is statelessness?**
-Statelessness in the context of a web protocol refers to how no lingering information is stored on the server regarding the past interactions of a client.
+Statelessness in the context of a web protocol refers to how no lingering information is stored, or connection mainted with, on the server regarding the past interactions of a client.

 79. **What is a stateful Web Application?**
 A stateful web application is an application in which through the use of cookies, session ID's or AJAX, the application appears to remember something like if a user is logged in.